JakeTruscott/jaketruscott.github.io/_pages/cv.md

 Other Publications
 ======
+* Truscott, J. (2023, August 1).
+The Supreme Court: Where Everyone Knows Your Name. <i>EmpiricalSCOTUS</i>.
+Retrieved from: https://empiricalscotus.com
 * Truscott, J. & Feldman, A. (2022, December 30).
 The new hot bench: With Jackson leading the way, the justices are speaking more during oral arguments. <i>SCOTUSblog</i>.
 Retrieved from www.scotusblog.com <br>
 * Truscott, J. & Feldman, A. (2022, July 28).
 Lengthier opinions and shrinking cohesion: Indications for